 At times you just have to try a long list of different things in order to accomplish a goal.
 Sam needed more entry speed into his turns, but something was holding him back.
-Even though I was drawing on all the depths of my experience, the key to unlocking his potential took a while to achieve because it was something so simple that I had overlooked it.
+Even though I was drawing on all the depths of my experience, the key to unlocking his potential took a while to achieve because it was something so simple, and I had overlooked it.

 It’s a Set Up!